 Most Helpful Review

-Find out what your peers are saying about Palo Alto Networks VM-Series vs. Sophos XG and others in Firewalls.
+Find out what your peers are saying about Palo Alto Networks VM-Series vs. Sophos XG and other solutions.

 It has a very friendly interface like the Cyberoam iNG units, it has customizable policies, it has proper templates that you can even modify, and you can customize the rules, down to each single user.

 The dashboard is customizable as well.
 It gives you the feature of including what you need to see as soon as you open the dashboard and to remove the non-necessary stuff, which varies from one organization to the next and from one IT manager to the next.
 And it has a wide variety of reports as well, template and customizable reports.

 Valuable features include: the ease of setting up the VPN connection; the fact they have the cloud management option, so I can manage the firewall on a cloud platform from anywhere I am; the user interface is very user-friendly, so it's very easy for the administrator to make any policy changes.